dentalala/commit-messages/README.md

+# Contributing Styleguide

-An excerpt from Atom Contributing Styleguide about commit messages.
+An excerpt from the Atom Contributing Styleguide specifically about commit messages.

 ## Commit Messages